 1) A calming environment

 Creating an environment that is conducive to good mental health is an incredibly powerful tool.
 You would be surprised by the positive effects of flowers and plant life, natural light, open spaces, natural colours and good airflow.
 Further to these basics you should have safe accessible spaces to chill out for a moment.
-Stress is a hallmark of almost all forms of mental illness and reducing it is a step in the right direction.
+Stress has a serious negative impact on all forms of mental health and reducing it is a step in the right direction.
 Make sure you have chill zones that have a couch or comfy space and a bit of privacy to de-stress without having to leave the office.